 C-R1 (PKT -> ETH), S3 (ETH -> ODU2), S5 (ODU2), S6 (ODU2 -> ETH), C-R3 (ETH-> PKT)

-The MDSC should be capable via MPI i/f to request the setup of EPL service with enough information that can permit transport PNC to instantiate and control the ODU2 end-to-end connection through nodes S3, S5, S6, as well as the adaptation functions inside S3 and S6: S3&S6 (ETH -> ODU2) and S9&S6 (ODU2 -> ETH).
+The MDSC should be capable via the MPI to request the setup of an EPL service with enough information that can permit the transport PNC to instantiate and control the ODU2 end-to-end data plane connection through nodes S3, S5, S6, as well as the adaptation functions inside S3 and S6: S3&S6 (ETH -> ODU2) and S9&S6 (ODU2 -> ETH).

 Other OTN Client Services

 [ITU-T G.709-2016] defines mappings of different client layers into ODU.
-Most of them are used to provide Private Line services over an OTN transport network supporting a variety of types of physical access links (e.g., Ethernet, SDH STM-N, Fibre Channel, InfiniBand,).
+Most of them are used to provide Private Line services over an OTN transport network supporting a variety of types of physical access links (e.g., Ethernet, SDH STM-N, Fibre Channel, InfiniBand, etc.).

-This use case assumes that the physical links interconnecting IP routers and transport network are any one of these possible options.
+This use case assumes that the physical links interconnecting the IP routers and the transport network are any one of these possible options.

-If we consider the case of a 10Gb IP link between C-R1 to C-R3 using SDH physical links, we need to instantiate an STM-64 Private Line service between C-R1 and C-R3 supported by an ODU2 end-to-end connection between S3 and S6, crossing transport node S5.
+If we consider the case of a 10Gb IP link between C-R1 to C-R3 using, for example SDH physical links between the IP routers and the transport network, an STM-64 Private Line service needs to be created between C-R1 and C-R3 supported by an ODU2 end-to-end data plane connection between S3 and S6, crossing transport node S5.

 The traffic flow between C-R1 and C-R3 can be summarized as: